Nokia 3310 (2017)

 The Nokia 3310 (2017) is a Nokia-branded feature phone developed by HMD Global.
-It was announced on 26 February 2017 at Mobile World Congress (MWC) 2017 in Barcelona as a revival of the original Nokia 3310 that was produced from the early 2000s.
-An improved model with 3G support was released on 29 October 2017.
+It was announced on 26 February 2017 at Mobile World Congress (MWC) 2017 as a revival of the original Nokia 3310 that was produced from the early 2000s, also being HMD's first product of the Nokia Originals line.
+The phone has a MediaTek processor and runs the Series 30+ platform.
+An improved model with 3G support was released on 29 October 2017 with a Spreadtrum processor and which runs on Java-compatible Smart Feature OS, while another 3G revision released in 2019 runs on a modified Series 30+ derived from Smart Feature OS.

 Launch

-On 14 February 2017, it was reported that a modernised version of the 3310 would be unveiled at the 2017 Mobile World Congress in Barcelona by HMD Global Oy, a Finnish manufacturer with rights to market phones under the Nokia brand, with the price point of 59 euros.
+On 14 February 2017, it was reported that a modernised version of the 3310 would be unveiled at the 2017 Mobile World Congress in Barcelona by HMD Global, a Finnish manufacturer with rights to market phones under the Nokia brand, with the price point of 59 euros.
 On 26 February 2017, the modernised version of the 3310 was relaunched at a price of €49.

 The initial 3310 release only came with support for 2G networks, which led to criticism especially as a number of countries, including the United States, Australia and Singapore were in the process of phasing out their 2G networks; an improved variant of the phone with support for 3G networks was later announced by HMD, released on 29 October 2017.

 Functions and design

 The 3310 has functions like an FM radio, the Opera Mini web browser, a voice recorder, and a 2-megapixel camera with flash for photos and video recording.
 The flash LED doubles as a flashlight.
-Certain models have Bluetooth 3.0 and a dual-SIM tray.
+Certain models have Bluetooth 3.0 and a Dual-SIM tray.
 The display has a polarized layer for outdoor use.

 The original Snake game has been replaced by Gameloft's Snake Xenzia with updated modes and graphics.
 It is also possible to sideload Java-based applications using the .jad and .jar format.
 Available apps are browsers, games, internet radios, etc.

 The design of the phone heavily mimics its predecessor both in design and form factor.
 It comes in two glossy colors, red and yellow, as well as two matte colors similar to the original Nokia 3310: dark blue and grey.